websanco/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/knowledge-base/importing-knowledge-base-articles.md

     # Modern Pentathlon [](id=modern-pentathlon)

-    The modern pentathlon is a competition across five differnt sport disciplines.
+    The modern pentathlon is a competition across five different sport disciplines.

     Each athlete must compete in fencing, shooting, swimming, horseback riding, and running.